How to prevent mold in your basement

-But do you know that basements (and attics) are highly susceptible to mold?
+But do you know that basements (and attics) are highly susceptible to mold growth?

 Getting mold in your basement can be pretty easy due to its location, humidity levels, use, and a few other external factors.
-If you are planning to keep this room free from mold, the earlier you start, the easier it will be to get rid of.
+If you are planning to keep this the basement and basement walls free from mold growth, the earlier you start, the easier it will be to get rid of.

 Keeping your basement mold free and preventing mold from spreading can be quite a demanding task.
 Not only do basements have multiple ways of getting mold infiltrations, their dark and damp atmosphere provides the perfect conditions for mold to grow and thrive.

 When you think of the physical damages and health implications that come with these types of fungi (and mold removal is difficult), you’ll know that prevention of mold in the basement isn’t an option, it’s a requirement.
 So, what can you do to prevent mold from infecting your basement?

 Keep on reading to find out everything you need to know about how to prevent mold growth.